How Do You Treat Hemorrhoids?

 Treating Hemorrhoid Bleeding

 Bleeding from hemorrhoids is bright red fresh blood.
 It may be on the toilet paper, or drip into the toilet bowl or shoot into the toilet bowel like a water pistol.
 Sometimes the blood can be on the outside of the stool, but not mixed within it.
 Hemorrhoid bleeding is painless.
-Sometimes the blood will drip onto the floor when you stand up from the toilet.
+Sometimes the blood will drip onto the floor when you stand up from the toilet or bleeding into your clothing.
 This suggests the hemorrhoid is prolapsing as well as bleeding.
 To stop hemorrhoid bleeding you should push any protruding tissue back up into the anal canal and get up off the toilet.
 Although bleeding into the toilet bowel always looks like a lot of blood even when it isn’t, hemorrhoid bleeding can actually be quite profuse and can lead to iron deficiency and anemia.
 In some cases, higher parts of the rectum and colon will need to be assessed prior to treatment in order to make sure the bleeding is not coming from a higher source.
-This higher assessment with flexible sigmoidoscopy at the Pezim Clinic is provided at no cost.

 Avoiding dietary anal irritants and adding fiber to the diet can be effective in reducing modest hemorrhoid bleeding.
 It may not make a big difference when the hemorrhoids are large and prolapsing.